maximgeller/projects/fake_news_naive_bayes/tutorial.md

 > The likelihood of event A happening given event B does happen.

 Cool, so you might already be able to see how this plays into the theorem.
-Bayes Theorem calcuates that the probability that A is true given event B
+Bayes Theorem calculates the probability that A is true given event B based on the inverse probability, probability of B given A. If you want to learn more and see a derivation, I highly suggest researching the **law of total probability**, but it's

 ### Optional: Google Colab